-If GMRP is disabled on the RSG2288, GMRP packets received will be forwarded like any other traffic.
-Otherwise, GMRP packets will be processed by the RSG2288, and not forwarded.
+If GMRP is disabled, GMRP packets received will be forwarded like any other traffic.
+Otherwise, GMRP packets will be processed and not forwarded.

-Establishing Membership with GMRP
+>> Establishing Membership with GMRP

 The following example illustrates how a network of hosts and switches can dynamically join two multicast groups using GMRP.